HIRMA-Microcontroller/HIRMAatCADLAB/README.md

-# HIRMAN: High-performance Implementation for RISC-V Microcontroller Applications and Networks
+# HIRMA: High-performance Implementation for RISC-V Microcontroller Applications
 CADLAB 2023 - Project
 ## Lastest version of the main project and other required programs are kept here.
 -----------------------------------------------------------------------------------------------------------